-The discovery of a substantial midden in 2011 prompted a programme of test pitting on the shoreward side of the palaeo-shoreline to search for associated activity.
-In 2012 a total of forty-two 2 x 1 m test pits were excavated at 20 m intervals across the site.
-Most of the test pits contained no archaeology only occasionally hearths, but during the last week of the excavation season 2011-2012 a grave cut ([5004]), fragments of long bone and a single, intermediate phalange from a human hand were discovered in Test pit 27 (Cuttler, Al-Naimi & Tetlow 2013).
-During the following season the test pit was expanded to a 15 x 10 m excavation area.
+The discovery of a substantial midden in 2011 prompted a program of test pitting on the shoreward side of the palaeo-shoreline to search for associated activity.
+In 2012 a total of forty-two 2 x 1 m. test pits were excavated at 20 m. intervals across the site.
+Most of the test pits contained no archaeology or occasional hearths, however during the last week of the excavation season 2011-2012 a grave cut [5004] and fragments of long bone and a single, intermediate phalange from a human hand were discovered in Test pit 27 (Cuttler et al. 2013).
+During the following season the test pit was expanded to a 15 x 10 m. excavation area.

-The overburden ([5001] and [5002]) was removed in 5 cm spits to the level of the grave cut.
-The grave fill ([5003] and [5010]) was then excavated to reveal the skeleton (Figs. 6 and 7), which was excavated and recorded using methodology described according to Brickley and McKinley (2004) and Mays, Brickley & Dodwell (2004).
-Prior to lifting the remains were stabilised using a <5% paraloid/acetone mixture.
+The overburden [5001] and [5002] was removed in 5 cm. spits to the level of the grave cut.
+The grave fill [5003] and [5010] were then excavated to reveal the skeleton (Figs. 6 and 7), which was excavated and recorded using methodology described according to Brickley & McKinley (2004) and English Heritage (2004).
+Prior to lifting the remains were stabilized using a 5% paraloid / acetone mixture applied with an eye dropper.